Federal Benefits

 What Happens to Your Pay

-The most important thing: back pay is guaranteed by law.
+Back pay is guaranteed by law.

 The Government Employee Fair Treatment Act of 2019 ensures all federal employees receive full retroactive pay after any shutdown.